-If I were to ever find it, I realized it was going to have to happen right where I had been planted.
-Surely the God of the Universe knew what He was doing!
-About that time, I picked up on Elisabeth Elliott’s daily programs for women and learned too that God does not make it difficult to follow Him; He remembers we are sheep who need a good shepherd.
+I wanted that kind of contentment, and it needed it to happen right where I was.
+Surely the God of the Universe knew what He was doing putting me here.
+Surely He was aware of my frustrations and my inabilities.
+My mentor (Elisabeth Elliott via radio) taught that God does not make it difficult for us to follow Him; He remembers we are dumb sheep who need a good shepherd.

 “But for those who are righteous, the way is not too steep and rough, You are a God who does what is right, and You smooth out the path ahead of them.”
 Isaiah 26:7

 I began to see why my mother’s words were repeated so often to us.
 It’s a choice to be content.
 I needed to be thankful for where God had placed me and know that’s where He wanted me.
 He did not make a mistake.
 I just needed to grow beautifully.